AbdullahHR10/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # ALX SE Programme Project 0x01.
 Shell, permissions

-This project (0x01) is part of the [alx-system_engineering-devops](https://github.com/AbdullahHR10/alx-system_engineering-devops) repository, It focuses on learning Shell permissions and includes various tasks
+This project (0x01) is part of the [alx-system_engineering-devops](https://github.com/AbdullahHR10/alx-system_engineering-devops) repository, It focuses on learning Shell permissions and includes various tasks to utilize the information learned

 ## Learning Objectives
 ### Permissions